Improve Credit Tip 4: Pay Your Bills on Time

 - Get in the habit of paying all of your bills on the same dates each month

 What if I am already late on a bill payment?
 Pay your bill in full as soon as possible!
 30 to 60 day late payments are less serious on your credit report when compared to a 90 day late payment.
 A single 90 day late payment can weigh very heavily on your credit score.
 Old mild late payments that appear on your credit report can have less of an impact on your credit score in time, so try to pay everything off as soon as you can.

-Did you know that Lexington Law offers Goodwill interventions with Concord Level credit repair service to address mild late-pay accounts?
+Did you know that Lexington Law offers Goodwill interventions with all of their service levels to address mild late-pay accounts?